neuland/micro-frontends/README.md

 The above example uses the Custom Element V1 Spec which is currently [supported in Chrome, Safari and Opera](http://caniuse.com/#feat=custom-elementsv1).
 But with [document-register-element](https://github.com/WebReflection/document-register-element) a lightweight and battle-tested polyfill is available to make this work in all browsers.
 Under the hood, it uses the [widely supported](http://caniuse.com/#feat=mutationobserver) Mutation Observer API, so there is no hacky DOM tree watching going on in the background.

+### Framework Compatibility

+Because Custom Elements are a web standard, all major JavaScript frameworks like Angular, React, Preact, Vue or Hyperapp do support them.
+But when you get into details, there are still a few implementation problems in some frameworks.
+At [Custom Elements Everywhere](https://custom-elements-everywhere.com/) [Rob Dodson](https://twitter.com/rob_dodson) has put together a compatibility test suite that highlights unresolved issues.

 ### Child-Parent or Siblings Communication / DOM Events

 But passing down attributes is not sufficient for all interactions.
 In our example the __mini basket should refresh__ when the user performs a __click on the buy button__.